Scottish Child Payment conditions have changed. In some cases, you can get a payment for every child you look after who's under 16.

 - you stop getting a benefit

-If you do not tell Social Security Scotland about your change of circumstance straight away, you may be breaking the law.
+If you do not tell Social Security Scotland about your change of circumstance straight away, you may be prosecuted.
 Section 72 of the Social Security (Scotland) Act 2018 says it's an offence not to tell them about a change of circumstance that they've asked you to.
+Money may be taken back from you, stopped or reduced in the future if you are paid too much.

 Read the 'If your circumstances change' guide to find out more about: